-RRU composition: A core team should be ready on 24 hour notice for immediate departure to the place of the incident in order to initiate a fast and thorough investigation including sampling and laboratory analyses.
-Supporting experts are called in as necessary and issues unfold to undertake specialised studies relating to the syndrome.
+RRU composition: A core team should be ready on short notice for immediate departure to the place of the incident in order to initiate a fast and thorough investigation including sampling and laboratory analyses.
+Supporting experts are called in as necessary to undertake specialised studies relating to the syndrome.